baladithyab/ai-on-eks/website/docs/infra/ai-ml/dynamo.md

 The script will also automatically:
 - Clone the Dynamo repository
-- Build container images (base, operator, api-store, pipelines)
+- Build container images (operator, api-store, pipelines)
-- Push images to ECR (this process takes 20-30 minutes)
+- Push images to ECR (this process takes 10-20 minutes)
-- Deploy Dynamo Cloud platform via ArgoCD
+- Trigger ArgoCD deployment of Dynamo Cloud platform

+Note: Base image building is handled separately by the blueprints folder.

 </CollapsibleContent>